nycolemedina-lab/holbertonschool-shell/io_redirections_and_filters/README.md

-this is redme for i/o red dir
+this is redme for io red dir